E-FILING HELP

 Read More →

-Initiate a New Case in the Los Angeles Family Court
+Initiate a New Case: Los Angeles Family Court

 Initiate a New Case in the Los Angeles Family Superior Court, electronically serve or mail the accepted documents to parties and/or attorneys.